-Ter Horst(8) says the following with respect to residential orthopedagogy: The educative institution is a part of society; it is a piece of society that is isolated within society by a particular aim.
+Ter Horst(8) says the following with respect to residential orthopedagogy: The educational institution is a part of society; it is a piece of society that is isolated within society by a particular aim.
 The child must be able to live there as a child in the full meaning of the word.
-He/she comes there to stay--therefore, the name residential orthopedagogy.
-Because it cannot be elsewhere, he/she must be done justice with respect to his/her destiny (adulthood) in a separate living-together.
-If the unbearable PES is not changed, a place of residence must be sought within which the original destiny of the child can be actualized.
-Freedom, responsibility, existentiality, creativity, individuality and future directedness must characterize the educative institution.
+He comes there to stay--therefore, the name residential orthopedagogy.
+Because it cannot be elsewhere, he must be done justice with respect to his destiny (adulthood) in a separate livingtogether.
+If the unbearable PES is not changed, a place of residence has to be sought within which the original destiny of the child can be actualized.
+Freedom, responsibility, existentiality, creativity, individuality and future directedness must characterize the educational institution.

-The child in an educative institution is not primarily a patient, maladjusted, an evil-doer, restrained in becoming or deviant.
-The orthopedagogue views the child in the educative institution primarily as a child who must be educated to reach his/her destiny (adulthood).
+The child in an educational institution is not primarily a patient, maladjusted, an evil-doer, restrained in becoming or deviant.
+The orthopedagogue views the child in the educational institution primarily as a child who must be educated in order to reach his destiny (adulthood).

-Further, Ter Horst makes an important distinction between pedotherapy and educating.
+Further, Ter Horst makes an important distinction between pedotherapy and education.
 Pedotherapy is directed to the elimination or compensation of negative aspects.
-Educating is broader--it includes pedotherapy and colors it--and is especially directed to the positive aspects.
+Education is broader--it includes pedotherapy and colors it--and is especially directed to the positive aspects.
 Pedotherapy with children, without educating them, is hazardous, according to Ter Horst.(9)

-The admission of a child to an educative institution is usually part of a multiplex orthopedagogic plan of action which includes institutional-educating and -teaching, individual pedotherapy, group therapy and family therapy.
-Thus, more than one factor of the PES is simultaneously influenced.
+The admission of a child to an educational institution is usually part of a multiplex orthopedagogic plan of action that includes institutional-educating and -teaching, individual pedotherapy, group therapy and family therapy.
+Thus more than one factor of the PES is simultaneously influenced.
 Through family therapy, the parents also are involved in residential orthopedagogy.
 The orthopedagogue-expert is involved in the residential design and institutional educative situation.
-He/she acts as an adviser and guide with respect to institutional educating or in particular sessions as a pedotherapist in individual or group therapy.
-In addition, institutional personnel (e.g., group leaders) are involved as are the teachers at the affiliated special school of the re-educating center.
+He acts as an adviser and guide with respect to institutional educating or in particular sessions as a pedotherapist in individual or group therapy.
+In addition, institutional personnel (e.g., group leaders) are involved as are the teachers of the affiliated special school of the re-educating center.

-The educativw institution has its own problems.
+The educational institution has its own problems.
 It is an artificial construction and not a natural educative situation.
 It differs in a great many ways from the family educative situation.
-For example, the child finds him/herself there in a group of children in which the members show large individual differences and come from very different circumstances; the parents are absent; there is an exchange of residents which can make involvement difficult; group discipline, the often unitary gender of the institution, and the child's separation from full reality are additional problems of institutional educating.
+For example, the child finds himself there in a group of children in which the members show great individual differences and come from very different circumstances; the parents are absent; there is an exchange of residents that can make involvement difficult; group discipline, the often unitary gender of the institution, and the child's separation from full reality are additional problems of institutional educating.

-The most difficult task of the residential orthopedagogue is to do justice to each different child, and to give each room for movement within which his/her undisturbed personal development can be actualized.
+The most difficult task of the residential orthopedagogue is to do justice to each different child and to give each room for movement within which his undisturbed personal development can be actualized.

-The individual nature and attunement of each child in the educative institution must be considered.
-This requires personal pedagogical intervention and care, as well as the particular handling of educative means such as authority, punishment, approval, disapproval, association, conversation, protection, and constraint.
-This also demands the use of means of educating such as communicative pedotherapy, group therapy and other specialized therapies (see below).
+The individual nature and attunement of each child in the educational institution has to be taken into account.
+This requires personal pedagogic intervention and care as well as the particular handling of educative means such as authority, punishment, approval, disapproval, association, conversation, protection, and constraint.
+This also demands the use of particular means of educating such as communicative pedotherapy, group therapy and other specialized therapies (see below).